FndtnScott/Breadom-LLC/README.md

 ### 14. **Payment**: Employees, Major Power, Majority Owners, Senior Employees, etc. agree not to be paid for this job unless the company has money to do so (above $10,000) or announces directly that they will pay employees.
 Depending on the level of the employee, the more they will be paid.
 The Owner, Board, Majority Owners, and Major Power can modify the salary of employees at any time with notification of all employees.

 ### 15. **Employee Levels**: Employee levels are as follows and can be modified by the Owner, the Major Power, or Majority Owners.
-All employee levels except 1-4 can be changed.
+All employee levels except 1-5ppp can be changed.
 The levels are listed from highest to lowest power, starting at 1 as the highest level:
 1. Owner
+2. Breadom
-2. Major Power
+3. Major Power
-3. Majority Owners
+4. Majority Owners
-4. Board
+5. Board
-5. Senior Employees
+6. Senior Employees
-6. Employees
+7. Employees

 ### **16. Contingency Plans**:
 #### a.
 Emergency Leadership